 The Region’s Premier Industry Event

-Join local industry partners in a day of learning and collaboration on the major projects and developments happening in our region.
-Hear from industry leaders and project proponents on future investments and industry trends.
+Local industry partners participated in a day of learning and collaboration on the major projects and developments happening in our region.
+They heard from industry leaders and project proponents on future investments and industry trends.

-The Capricorn Enterprise Major Projects Forum is the premier project forum in the region, covering projects investing over $5bn in our region through to 2024/25.
+The Capricorn Enterprise Major Projects Forum was the premier project forum in the region, covering projects investing over $5bn in our region through to 2024/25.

 Within our region, roads, energy, defence and water projects are expected to sustain elevated levels of project activity, the most significant being the $1bn Rockhampton Ring Road and the Defence Initiatives at Shoalwater Bay.

-The forum will also look forward to the next generation of development, including opportunities in emerging industries such as renewable energy and hydrogen.
+The forum also looked forward to the next generation of development, including opportunities in emerging industries such as renewable energy and hydrogen.